guleedali/guleedali-guleedali.github.io/_news/announcement_2.md

 related_posts: false
 ---

 The Landscape Archives and Earth Systems (LAYERS) Group is recruiting.
-We are a new research group in the Department of Geosciences, Stony Brook University, working in partnership with the FIRST Lab (PI: Dr. Troy Rasbury).
+We are a new research group in the Department of Geosciences, Stony Brook University, working in partnership with the FIRST Lab (PI: Dr. Troy Rasbury), which provides high quality isotopic analyses using state-of-the-art mass spectrometry.
+Through collaborations with scientists at Brookhaven National Laboratory's National Synchrotron Light Source II, students may also gain acccess to a national user research facility with exceptional analytical capabilities.